 9. ANNUAL GENERAL MEETING

-The Annual General Meeting of the Association shall be held before the end of June in each year to transact the following business:
+The Annual General Meeting of the Association shall be held annually to transact the following business:

 a) To receive the Chairman’s Report.